Argel-Tal/DataScience-Notes/Lecture Summaries.md

 SOMs provide a way of visualising which instances tend to cluster together, suggesting a similarity of variable values.

 # Measuring supervised model preformance

+### Overfitting:
+Machine learning models are essentially trying to memorise a dataset, subject to some constraints.
+In an ideal world, we would have all the data, and thus not need to create predictive/assumption based rules, we would just find a matching previously seen case.

+Our models will do this, if given enough freedom and flexibility.
+To prevent this memorisation and overfitting, we need to do early stop or penalisation.
+These constraining pressures force our models to develop useful predictive rules, which allow us to generalise onto previously unseen data.

+__"Bias"__ is the reliance on existing samples, and the accuracy on previously unseen data: high bias is associated with poor preformance, __underfitting__.

 ### Components of model assessments:
 - cross model comparisons
 - cross dataset comparisons (testing and training data splits)